abdejl/get_next_line/README.md

 }
 ```

 # Compile the main.c and link it with the get_next_line library
 # This command assumes 'make' created libgetnextline.a
-gcc main.c -L. -lgetnextline -o test_gnl

-# Create a test file
-echo "Hello World\nLine 2\nLast line" > test.txt

-# Run the test
-./test_gnl

-# Compile the main.c and link it with the get_next_line library
-# This command assumes 'make' created libgetnextline.a